Don Morreale Curriculum Vitae

 • Teaching Certificate, Meditation and Stress Reduction, Spirit Rock Meditation Center, Marin County, California, 2008.

 University Professor: Zhejiang Sci-Tech University, Hangzhou, China.
-Taught speech writing and public speaking techniques to Chinese undergraduates.
-Students learned the basics of informative, demonstrative, impromptu, and persuasive speeches, and gained experience in “thinking on their feet” during post presentation Q&A sessions.
-(2012-2016)
+Teaches speech writing and public speaking techniques to Chinese undergraduates.
+Students learn the basics of informative, demonstrative, impromptu, and persuasive speeches, and gain experience in “thinking on their feet” during post presentation Q&A sessions.
+(Ongoing since 2012)

 Kathmandu University, Kathmandu, Nepal.
 Writer in Residence.
 Led students in writing about their experience of the 2015 Earthquake.
-Essays were included in an independently published book entitled Aftershocks, thus giving students some real world experience in writing and publishing.
+Essays were included in an independently published book entitled We Will Rebuild, thus giving students real world experience in writing and publishing.
 (September, 2015)

-Destination and Special Topics Lecturer: Royal Caribbean Cruise Lines.
-In addition to seminars on Meditation and Stress Reduction, I teach courses in Creative Writing and give destination talks.
+Destination and Special Topics Lecturer: Royal Caribbean, Princess, and Norwegian Cruise Lines.
+In addition to seminars on Meditation and Stress Reduction, I have taught courses in Creative Writing and given destination talks.
 (Ongoing since 2003)

 Aurora Senior Center, Aurora, Colorado.
 Taught courses in personal memoir to elderly people using free-writing prompts as a means of stimulating memory.
 (2003-2008)